TPAN, breaking news

 And continues:

 The treaty now has 79 signatories and 32 States Parties.
-By signing, a State undertakes not to take any action that may undermine the object and purpose of the treaty.
+By signing, a State undertakes not to adopt any measure that could undermine the object and purpose of the treaty.”

 When depositing its instrument of ratification a state is legally bound by the terms of the treaty